WordPress Split Testing Widgets

 Editing alternative widgets is easy.
 When you edit a variant, Nelio uses WordPress’s own widget editor with some additional controls.
 Add, delete, and sort widgets as usual.

-Additionally, at the top, next to the name of the widget variant, you have two additional buttons:
+Additionally, at the top, next to the name of the widget variant, you have an additional button:

-- Duplicate Control Widgets, with which you overwrite the set of widgets you are editing with the control version, and
+- Duplicate Control Widgets, with which you overwrite the set of widgets you are editing with the control version.

 How to Define Your Conversion Goals and Actions